QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 ---
-title: World Data Authoring Guide
+title: World Data Authoring Guide Old
 date: 2025-03-10 00:00:00 +0000
 categories: [Map Modding]
 tags: [maps, world data]
 description: An guide on how to author your own world data with your level.
 author: RareKiwi
 pin: false
+hidden: true
 ---

 <style>